dexie-bot/viem/site/pages/zksync/actions/requestExecute.md

 - **Type:** `bigint`

 The tip the operator will receive on top of the base cost of the transaction.
-Currently, ZKsync node do not consider this tip.
+Currently, ZKsync nodes do not consider this tip.

 ```ts
 const hash = await walletClient.requestExecute({